paulstephane/paulstephane.github.io/powerDAC-S2.md

 A "non audiophile" friend, listening to Artie Shaw's "Begin the Beguine" on my system, remarked: "I have never heard this song like this before - I feel I am transported back to the 1940s!"

 Being a jazz aficionadao myself, most of the music I listen to has been recorded in a 40-year time span between the early 1930s and the late 1960s.
 Recordings are not always of the highest quality.
-Listening to Bill Savory's recording of Coleman Hawkins' *Body and Soul*, broadcast from the Fiesta Dancieria in N.Y.C. on May 17, 1940, I feel I am "there", in the crowd, listening to this timeless music.
+Listening to Bill Savory's recording of Coleman Hawkins' *Body and Soul*, broadcast from the Fiesta Danceteria in N.Y.C. on May 17, 1940, I feel I am "there", in the crowd, listening to this timeless music.
 This, to me, is priceless.

 Another striking aspect of this system is the sound quality it offers at low volume levels, something that I value highly as I spend many late nights listening to music.
 Here again, Arthur Salvatore explains: